Automattic/jetpack/to-test.md

 In Jetpack 4.7, we focused on fixing bugs and making some important performance improvements.

+### Carousel

+The Carousel module now allows you to display additional metadata in the meta box appearing below the pictures in the Carousel.
+To test this new feature, you can [check the instructions here](https://github.com/Automattic/jetpack/pull/6352).

 ### Infinite Scroll

 We fixed multiple Infinite Scroll bugs.
 To test, try the following: